johnnywycliffe/OUC/docs/LED Patterns.md

 # LED Patterns
 A list of patterns to implement.

-Pixel order is clockwise, starting at front drivers corner front LED strip.
+Pixel order is clockwise, starting at front drivers corner front LED strip by default.

-Front/Back LED count is 18 pixels in groups of three Side LED count is 30 Pixels in groups of three.

 Use a pallette for storing colors.
 This allows for blending.

-User defines up to four colors and the pallette adjusts for that
+User defines up to four colors and the pallete adjusts for that

 Special modes and effects are patterns, but don't utilize the data the same way.

-## Struct parts
-- preset ID
-- saved pallette
-- Animation
-- Brightness
-- Blend
-- Offset (pixel offset for static patterns)
-- Pattern
- - Animation
- - Colors
- - Pattern arguments
+Current test LEDS:
+- Front/Back LED count is 18 pixels in groups of three
+- Side LED count is 30 Pixels in groups of three.

 ## Patterns
 Basic patterns, user programmable